isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/review-send-topics-for-review.md

+---
+title: Send topics for review
+description: Learn how to Send topics for review
+---

 # Send topics for review {#id199RD0S035Z}

 The review workflow creates a multi-reviewer environment wherein the initiator specifies a list of topics for review, add multiple reviewers, and assigns a timeline for the review task.
 AEM Guides allows users belonging to the Authors and Publishers groups to initiate a review.